junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "I take it that must be the Sundance Kid?"
 Dean nods at a sharp-looking man by the desk, who didn't bother to stand when the others did, a moustache too thick to see the lips.

 Butch follows his gaze, nodding, beaming with approval.
 "So you did hear about us."
 His tone over glad and polite.
 It's actually surprising to see one so affable and polite as a gangster, no wonder the gang makes their charming reputation in history.
-If he sticks with them, maybe his name can be branded together and makes out loud like a quick pass?
+If he sticks with them, maybe his name can be branded together and make out loud like a quick pass?
 Dean wouldn't complain hanging out with this group if they're truly like the movie shows.

 "Come join us, the round's on us."
 Butch gestures, and Dean sits next to him.
 The group resumes their poker game.